-- Independent Director and member of the Audit and Sustainability committees of the Board of Directors of Acciona, S.A.
-(Spain), a global renewable energy and infrastructure developer; Acciona representative on board of Acciona Energia, a 100% renewable energy company that is more than 80% owned by Acciona; Non-Executive Chairman, Bestinver, a Spanish asset manager that is 100% owned by Acciona - Former Independent Director, Hemisphere Media Group, Inc., a Spanish language media company and Millicom International Cellular, S.A., a provider of broadband, cable and cellular network services in Latin America - Former Independent Director, Prisa, S.A.
-(Spain), a leading Spanish and Portuguese-language media and education group - Member, Latin America Strategic Advisory Board of Itaú-Unibanco - Life Member, Council on Foreign Relations - Previously served on the boards of the Council of the Americas, Women's World Banking and the Arsht Center for the Performing Arts
+- Independent Director and member of the Audit and Sustainability Committees of Acciona, S.A.
+(Spain), a global renewable energy and infrastructure developer (2019 - Present); Acciona representative on board of Acciona Energia, a 100% renewable energy company that is more than 80% owned by Acciona (2021 - present) - Independent Director and member of the Audit Committee of Banco Bilbao Vizcaya Argentaria, S.A.
+(BBVA), a global financial services group (March 2023 - present) - Former Independent Director, Hemisphere Media Group, Inc., a Spanish language media company and Millicom International Cellular, S.A., a provider of broadband, cable and cellular network services in Latin America - Former Independent Director, Prisa, S.A.
+(Spain), a leading Spanish and Portuguese-language media and education group - Member, Latin America Strategic Advisory Board of Itaú-Unibanco - · Life Member, Council on Foreign Relations - Previously served on the boards of the Council of the Americas, Women's World Banking and the Arsht Center for the Performing Arts